ccummings/canjs-contacts-tutorial/part2/part2.md

 })
 ```

+The only change here is that we create a instance of the `Filter` Control on the `#filter` element, passing in the list of contacts and categories.

 ## Summary

-In this tutorial we added filtering to our contacts application and using can.route`.

-We saw how live binding can be used to keep our UI in synch with our data.
-We also learned how to add helper functions to a `Model.List` and explored how route data can be read and updated using `can.route`.
+In this part of the tutorial, we added a new View and Control for displaying categories.
+We learned how to listen to events using a Control and we used routing to filter our list of contacts.

-In the next part of this tutorial, we'll see how we can edit and delete contacts and save these changes in our models.
+In the next and final part of this tutorial, we'll see how we can add, edit and delete contacts and save these changes in our models.